DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 77 - 12.04.2025.md

 	- Bonk and Virion go to deal with the flaming inn.
 	- Un follows the Wachters.
 	- Friend, Adi, and Veyllis go to check on Irina.
-- Bonk saves Danika
+- Bonk saves Danika.
 - Some stuff happens with Un.
 (I was distracted making a notebook)
-- Vasi
+- Vasily wants to take Irina to his family house.
+Veyllis uses Sending to try to determine if he is Strahd.
+Adi accuses Vasili of being Strahd.
+- Virion goes to save Irwin.